-The teaching of data management can really be challenging in this situation; implementing flexible learning.
-Although Data Management is just a part of the general education subject Mathematics in the Modern World, it is very crucial to make the students’ learning experience meaningful since data management is very useful in a world where data is really abundant.
-The use of software in this regard will introduce the student to powerful tools that will really help them give meaning to data that they encounter in their jobs and daily lives.
-To reiterate this, the text book used in Mathematics in the Modern World at Nueva Vizcaya State University (NVSU) states that going through Data Management, students should be able to:
+Data management in the general education subject Mathematics in the Modern World is an introductory statistics course.
+The teaching of data management can really be challenging in this situation; with flexible learning.
+It is very crucial to make the students’ learning experience meaningful and relevant since data management is very useful in a world where data is really abundant.
+The use of software in the data management class should not be compromised.
+The use of software will introduce the student to and equip the student with powerful tools that will really help them give meaning to data they will encounter in their jobs and daily lives.
+To reiterate this, the textbook used in Mathematics in the Modern World at Nueva Vizcaya State University (NVSU) states that going through Data Management, students should be able to:

 Use a variety of statistical tools to process and manage numerical data;